Mencius on Tyrants and Ending the Unrighteous from The Works of Mencius

 “If you know that a thing is unrighteous, then use all despatch in putting an end to it — why wait until next year?”
 (Mencius, Bk.
 III.VIII)

-The Minervan-principle is about fighting for what’s right, moved by a moral disposition to do good, understand, and relieve humanity and other life each day a little more of its suffering.
-Benevolence is the essence of the human being, and with the cultivation of virtue and intuition comes intelligence and compassion; and improvement in humanness, and in man — our cognition.
-In there, hides the center of things — MOTION (SPIRIT).
-This quote of Mengzi 孟子 (372–289 BCE) really applies to politicians.
+We must be moved by a moral disposition to do good, understand, and relieve humanity and other life each day a little more of its suffering.
+Mencius taught, that benevolence is the essence of the human being, and with the cultivation of virtue, comes our improvement in humanness.

-Zisi speaks on being accountable for our actions…causing suffering under heavens watch.
+Zisi speaks on being accountable for our actions, of rulers causing suffering under heavens watch.